johlym/johnathan-org/src/_posts/2018-09-15-om-maliks-takeaways-from-the-apple-event.md

 Om Malik [has a good list](https://om.co/2018/09/12/iphonexsmax-now-thats-a-tongue-twister/) of what should be considered the most important things Apple talked about at their event last Tuesday.
 Specifically, I enjoyed his subtle jab at Bloomberg:

 > When it comes to the new iPhones, many including some members of media are participating in a collective shrug.
 Bloomberg was impressed by the “pricing” and not the technology?
 When I read that, I went really?
-I mean that new shiny new A12 Bionic chip with more cores in its neural engine, ability to do way more with its GPU and CPU isn’t enough technology?
+I mean that new shiny new A12 Bionic chip with more cores in its neural engine, ability to do way more with its GPU and CPU isn't enough technology?
 I mean seriously — this is the most impressive work.
 Steve Jobs would be so proud!
 I mean, this is some chip nerd nirvana.

 Bloomberg is a financial publication, so money is all they really care about, deep down, even if they claim to be focused on other aspects of technology reporting… like the technology.